-Sounding Board™ is a member's only, C-Suite group that meets six times a year.
-Founded in 2008, Sounding Board™ provides back-stage access to leaders of great organizations.
+Sounding Board™ is a member's only, c-suite group that meets six times a year.
+Founded in 2008, Sounding Board™ provides intimate back-stage access to leaders of great organizations.

 As a member of The Sounding Board™, you'll be part of a powerful forum dedicated to addressing the core issues of running your company.
 One-on-one coaching sessions are also included in your membership fee.

 Engaging, inspirational, practical, immediate value all sums up a typical Sounding Board™ visit.